 That said, when it comes to the instructional DVD, this can still be a valuable magic learning tool – regardless of the age group.
 The instructor is Ryan Oakes, a magician for almost three decades who also practices as a mentalist.
 His instructions are both clear and easy to follow as he takes his time explaining the trick slowly and fully-keeping in mind his likely audience is children.
 As such, if you actually go out and purchase better props, the DVD may be worth the cost alone for an adult amateur magician.

 2. Magic Makers Royal Road to Card Magic Deluxe Magic Training – Best Marked Deck Card Trick Magic Learning DVD

-This kit is actually a step-by-step walkthrough of the book “Royal Road to Card Magic” written by Jean Hugard’s.
-One disappointing quality is that this kit does not include the book which inspired its creation, though the book is not actually necessary to learn the various tricks that the Royal Road to Card Magic teaches.
+This kit is actually a step-by-step walkthrough of the book “Royal Road to Card Magic,” written by Jean Hugard’s.
+One disappointing quality is that this kit does not include the book, which inspired its creation, though it is not necessary to learn the various tricks that the Royal Road to Card Magic teaches.
 In fact, this kit is completely self-contained, requiring no additional materials to pull off virtually every trick shown.

 Special Deck For Amazing Trick